Grey Duck Garlic

 Special Attributes: Asian Tempest grows a very long scape or seed head that can be eaten or pickled.
 This scape has a long 'beak' which extends from the bulbils and can reach over a foot and a half in length.
 It is quite the conversational piece and adds a wonderful touch to flower arrangements.
 Big attractive bulbs are usually streaked with white and purple giving them a striped appearance.

 Growing Considerations: This garlic is a good choice for those who are impatient for fresh garlic in the summer.
-Asian Tempest is an easy to grow garlic which is harvested several weeks sooner than most hardneck garlic.
+Asian Tempest is an easy to grow garlic on most years which is harvested several weeks sooner than most hardneck garlic.
 It also is one of the first garlics to come up in the spring.
 It has short light green droopy leaves.
 Bulb size is slightly smaller than the Porcelains but the sweet taste is worth it!

 Like most garlic, it demands well drained soil.
 It thrives in cold winters and seems to grow well even during mild or wet winters.
 This garlic is quick to ripen and should be harvested not long after the bottom leaves brown.